-Even During These Times of COVID, Nonprofit Organizations Can Thrive
+Even During COVID, Nonprofits Can Thrive

 In July, the NonProfit Times wrote that nearly four in ten nonprofits could close due to COVID-19-related revenue shortages over the next three years.
 In August, the Wall Street Journal reported that while “Covid-19 donations have soared, much of that generosity hasn’t reached thousands of other nonprofits that aren’t directly involved in pandemic relief.”
-Yet the nonprofit organizations who I work for have realized a combined total of $87,000 in new funding during the past couple months.
+Yet the nonprofit organizations who I work for have realized a combined total of more than $188,000 in new funding during the past couple months.

 I work solely for agricultural education nonprofit organizations.
 Of all giving in the U.S., only 5.5% goes to rural causes, even though the rural population makes up approximately 19% of the U.S. population.
 These statistics about rural charitable giving are quite grim and should make fundraising during COVID-19 even more difficult.
 Yet the nonprofits I work for are succeeding.
 Why is that?

 One good example is the Grange Foundation.
 The Grange Foundation’s board of directors has undertaken a review of the organization’s structure, policies and plans.
 They updated their mission statement and are also nearly finished with their new strategic plan.
 I have had the pleasure of helping the Grange with their fund development & improvement plan, their marketing & communications plan and the development of new fundraising documents.
 All of these will help them to be successful now and in the future.

 Earlier this month, I conducted a Zoom fundraising training seminar for the Grange Foundation’s board of directors and staff.
 They realize that they have a significant role in fundraising which will ensure the organization’s success in accomplishing its mission and in securing the financial resources that they need.